SarveshP16/Wardro-app/README.md

 ## Support

-If Vital Loop is useful to you, you can support its development on Ko-fi:
+If Wardro App is useful to you, you can support its development on Ko-fi:
 [ko-fi.com/crystaxit](https://ko-fi.com/crystaxit).